 Highly satiating starchy vegetables and legumes are low in calorie density but high in nutrient density, and consuming a diet rich in micronutrients – vitamins, minerals and phytochemicals – is a key strategy in keeping your hormones balanced and protecting your body against the harmful free-radicals found in environmental toxins.

 Before making any changes to your diet, you should speak to your doctor, especially if you are already dealing with a chronic disease or taking medication.
-Consider working with a dietician or nutritional therapist to ensure you are implementing dietary changes correctly and getting all the nutrients your body needs.
+Consider working with a nutrition professional to ensure you are implementing dietary changes correctly and getting all the nutrients your body needs.